monitorbacklinks/incoming-links/readme.txt

 3. Configure the plugin by going to Incoming Links -> Settings in your administration menu
 4. You can check your reports and latest backlinks in your administration dashboard or by accessing the Incoming Links main board

-A step by step video tutorial is available here: [Incoming Links Tutorial](http://monitorbacklinks.com/blog/incoming-links/)
+A full tutorial is available here: [Incoming Links Tutorial](http://monitorbacklinks.com/blog/incoming-links/)

 == Frequently Asked Questions ==